Peutz-Jeghers Syndrome and Cancer

-Dark blue or brown moles around and/or in the mouth (including the lips), and around the eyes, nostrils, and anus.
+Dark blue or brown moles around or in the mouth (including the lips) and around the eyes, nostrils, and anus.
 There may be dark moles on the hands and feet.
-These appear during childhood and fade with age.
+These tend to show up during childhood and fade with age.

 Polyps in other parts of the body, like the nose, lungs, and bladder

 People with PJS are at higher risk of tumors that aren't cancer (benign) in the ovaries and testes.
 They're also at very high risk for certain types of cancer.
 These cancers start at younger than usual ages, such as the 40s.